relic374/relic374/README.md

 My current projects:<br>
 1. RuneEngine          - A Bare Bones C++ Game Engine Built as a CLI
-2. PDC                       - Pixel Data Compiler, a Modding Suite for CmSpeedrunner's Pixel Games
-3. GleamTracker       - A SN76489 (Sega Master System) Tracker With Plans to Add Support for SID and the Atari Lynx's MIKEY PSUs
+3. GleamTracker       - A SN76489 (Sega Master System) Tracker
-4. Treacain                - A Niche CLI Tracker
 5.  mtplayer                - A Very Simple & Lightweight CLI Music Player Written in C++ Using the MiniAudio Library
 6. PR Dissasm           - A Repo with the Game Pixel Railfight's Code, Set up for Modding
 7. Gemp                     - A Easy Way to Back up Files Using a CLI